soderlind/es6-wp-rest-demo/README.md

 Then I use [aync/await](https://javascript.info/async-await) with [fetch](https://javascript.info/fetch) to do the REST call.

 > I set the nonce in the header using [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
 For WordPress, the nonce is set in the `X-WP-Nonce` header.
+The value is [set in PHP](#nonce).

 ```javascript
 const response = await fetch(url, {